mroman42/mikrokosmos/paper/paper.md

 When teaching the logical structure of lambda-calculus, it is common to ask the students evaluate lambda terms by hand.
-This approach seems neccessary on the first stages of the learning proccess, but turns out to be very tedious while dealing with complex terms.
+This approach seems necessary on the first stages of the learning process, but turns out to be very tedious while dealing with complex terms.
 Just as one would never teach C programming language by making students execute big programs by hand, it makes sense to provide an interpreter and a programming environment allowing the students to explore lambda-calculus